LibreTexts/ngshare/docs/user_guide/uninstall.rst

 Afterwards, be sure to also modify your Z2JH helm values or ``jupyterhub_config.py`` and remove ngshare as a service.

-Please back up the database and user files before uninstallation, in case you need it.
+Please back up the database and user files before uninstalling, in case you need it.
 Read `Notes for Administrators <notes_admin.html>`_ for more information.

 Uninstalling ngshare_exchange
 -----------------------------